logo

 Depreciation

-Based on 2021-22 financial statements plus allowance for asset purchases and sales for 2 years as well as another two years depreciation claimed.
+Based on 2023-24 financial statements plus allowance for asset purchases and sales for the current year, as well as one years depreciation claimed.

 More budget case study farms